 Edgeward turns the ATAK ecosystem into a drone orchestration platform.
 Operators draw zones and points of interest on the map they already use.
-The software plans missions, runs AI perception against the drone feed, and reports back through the same map.
+The software plans the mission, watches for other aircraft along the way, and reports back through the same map.

 Operator-driven.
 Hardware-agnostic.
 Built on open standards.